Lab Fees: $185 per semester (NUR 1510, NUR 1520, NUR 2510, and NUR 2520).

-- Uniforms: Each student is expected to have a uniform for selected clinical experiences beginning with NUR 1510.
-Uniforms will be ordered prior to and/or during the first week of the fall semester.
-Other expenses associated with the uniform include a name badge holder, white shoes, wrist watch (with second hand or timer), scissors, blood pressure cuff, and stethoscope.
+Uniforms: Each student is expected to have a uniform for selected clinical experiences beginning with NUR 1510.
+Uniforms will be ordered during the first week of the fall semester.
+Other expenses associated with the uniform include a name embroidered and patch sewn on, white shoes, wrist watch (with second hand or timer), scissors, blood pressure cuff, and stethoscope.

 |Summary of Estimated Special Expenses||1st Year Student||2nd Year Student|